This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - Loss of consciousness

 Anaphylaxis is sometimes confused with vasovagal syncope.
 Syncope produces pallor and bradycardia in contrast to the flushing and tachycardia of anaphylaxis.
-Hyperventilation may occasionally be interpreted erroneously as the early phase of anaphylaxis.
+Hyperventilation may occasionally be confused with anaphylaxis.

 Anaphylaxis may evolve to being life threatening even if severe symptoms are not initially present.
 Other causes of hypovolaemic shock and airway obstruction should be considered in severe cases.

 Nebulised adrenaline: Use 5ml of 1:1000 adrenaline via nebuliser

 Adrenaline infusion: see Resuscitation Drug Calculator

 - Adrenaline should be given IM not subcutaneously

 - Antihistamines and steroids are second line therapies in anaphylaxis.